dataprivacymemo/dataprivacymemo.github.io/content/posts/2025-03-09-privacy-tool-spotlight-cover.md

 date = 2025-03-09T10:00:00+01:00
 draft = false
-title = "Privacy Tool Spotlight: EFF's Cover Your Tracks" categories = ["Privacy Tools"] tags = ["privacy tools", "digital privacy", "online tracking", "internet security"]
+title = "Privacy Tool Spotlight: EFF's Cover Your Tracks" summary = "This free tool from the Electronic Frontier Foundation reveals your digital fingerprint, showing exactly how trackable you are online and empowering you with practical strategies to protect your privacy." categories = ["Privacy Tools"] tags = ["privacy tools", "digital privacy", "online tracking", "internet security"]
 +++